Ingemar Eliasson

-Education and career
+Early life

 Ingemar Eliasson was born in the village of Visnums-Kils, in Värmland County's Kristinehamn Municipality.
-He holds the degree of Master of Science in Business and Economics.
+He holds a Master of Science in business and economics.

+Career

-In 1976, Eliasson became Undersecretary of State, and served as such until 1980, when he became Minister of Employment.
+In 1976, Eliasson became Undersecretary of State, and served as such until 1980, when he became minister for employment.
 Following a career as member of the Parliament from 1982 where he was parliamentary leader of the Liberal People's Party from 1985 until 1990.
 At 1990 he became Governor of Värmland County, serving as such until 2002.
 On 1 September the next year, Eliasson was appointed Marshal of the Realm, the highest-ranking post he held.
 As Marshal of the Realm, Eliasson was responsible for the organization of the royal household and reported directly to King Carl XVI Gustaf.
-Having resigned the court office on 1 January 2010, he now functions as chancellor of the orders of chivalry.
+Having resigned the court office on 1 January 2010, he continued to function as chancellor of the orders of chivalry until his successors resignation as Marshal of the Realm in 2018 when he assumed the position.

 In 2003, Eliasson chaired a Commission of Inquiry into the 1945 disappearance and subsequent death of the diplomat Raoul Wallenberg.
 His stated mission is to summarize Wallenberg's service in Hungary, his work, and legacy.